moritzshore/rswap/README.md

 ## Model performance

-A few functions focus on assesing model performance by comparing modelling values to user provided observed values.
+A few functions focus on assessing model performance by comparing modelling values to user provided observed values.
 This functionality is based on the `get_performance()` function:
 ```
 > get_performance(project_path, stat = "NSE", variable = "WC", depth = 15)